best-practice-and-impact/qa-of-code-guidance/book/testing_code.md

 This example shows a fixture named `spark_session` with a testing session scope.
 Starting a new spark session can take a few seconds, so creating a new session for each test function would significantly increase the time it takes to run all of the tests.
-With a session level scope, the function is called once for the whole testing session and the resulting `SparkSession` object is shared between our tests.
+With a session level scope, you call the function once for the whole testing session and share the resulting `SparkSession` object between your tests.
 Reusing the same `SparkSession` object is safe to do if none of our tests modify the object.

 ```{code-block} python